withastro/docs/src/pages/en/guides/content-collections.md

 ---

 Content collections help organize your Markdown or MDX and type-check your frontmatter with schemas.
 You may reach for collections if you:
+- **Plan to use content in multiple areas** of your site (landing pages, footers, navigation, etc).
-- **Have a medium-to-large number of documents** to manage and fetch (example: a blog with 50+ posts).
+- **Have a non-trivial number of documents** to manage and fetch (example: a blog with 50+ posts).
 - **Want to enforce frontmatter fields,** and fail if fields are missing (example: every blog post should have a title and description).
-- **Plan to use content in multiple areas** of your site (landing pages, footers, navigation, etc).

 ## Glossary